 Dynex Capital (DX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the mortgage real estate investment trust had lost 2.41% over the past month, outpacing the Finance sector's loss of 5.3% and the S&P 500's loss of 5.01% in that time.
+Coming into today, shares of the mortgage real estate investment trust had lost 3.88% in the past month.
+In that same time, the Finance sector lost 5.62%, while the S&P 500 lost 4.46%.

 Investors will be hoping for strength from Dynex Capital as it approaches its next earnings release.

-Investors should also note any recent changes to analyst estimates for Dynex Capital.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Dynex Capital.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Dynex Capital currently has a Zacks Rank of #4 (Sell).
+Dynex Capital is currently sporting a Zacks Rank of #5 (Strong Sell).

-Looking at its valuation, Dynex Capital is holding a Forward P/E ratio of 8.54.
-For comparison, its industry has an average Forward P/E of 8.56, which means Dynex Capital is trading at a discount to the group.
+Digging into valuation, Dynex Capital currently has a Forward P/E ratio of 8.57.
+For comparison, its industry has an average Forward P/E of 8.72, which means Dynex Capital is trading at a discount to the group.

 The REIT and Equity Trust industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 227, which puts it in the bottom 11% of all 250+ industries.
+This group has a Zacks Industry Rank of 232, putting it in the bottom 9% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.